 OTA STUDENT CHECKLIST

-TURN IN no later than June 4, 2018 by 4:00 p.m. with completion DATED BETWEEN May 24 and June 4 in ONE COMPLETE PACKAGE WITH THIS CHECKLIST ON TOP – do not turn in forms one at a time or as an incomplete package.
-In other words, your appointments and documents need to be between May 24 and June 4 and dated between those dates so that renewal falls the same time next year or so the document is covering a two year span while in the OTA Program with the exception of the Background Check/Drug Screen – See below.
+TURN IN no later than June 4, 2020 by noon with completion DATED BETWEEN May 26 and June 4 in ONE COMPLETE PACKAGE WITH THIS CHECKLIST ON TOP – do not turn in forms one at a time or as an incomplete package.
+In other words, your appointments and documents need to be between May 26 and June 4 and dated between those dates so that renewal falls the same time next year or so the document is covering a two year span while in the OTA Program with the exception of the Background Check/Drug Screen – See below.

 _____Copy of this OTA File Student Checklist as a cover sheet with the items below in the same order

 _____ Copy of e-mail receipt for Background Check order through American Databank – incl.
-Drug Screen (MUST BE DATED BETWEEN 5/24 AND 5/31)
+Drug Screen (MUST BE DATED 5/26 for background check) TURN IN E-MAIL THAT SAYS SUBJECT: PAYMENT CONFIRMATION

 _____Annual Photocopy of Malpractice Insurance Certificate – HPSO

-_____Photocopy of OTA Program approved CPR Card (if you already have the approved CPR Card it will be your responsibility to renew it without lapse)
+_____Photocopy of OTA Program approved CPR Card (only American Heart Association CPR Card for Healthcare Providers) NO OTHER CARD IS ACCEPTED FOR CPR.

 _____Annual TB/PPD test for Tuberculosis

-_____Annual Physical Examination Clearance Form
+_____Annual Physical Examination Clearance Form - if doctor determines your hearing is within normal range, a hearing test will not be necessary.

 _____Consent Form for Release of Medical Records – read and sign